Dark Angel (American TV series): Reception and legacy

 Initial reaction to the series and Max's character was mostly positive, with favorable reviews in Rolling Stone and Time.
 Hal Boedeker of the Orlando Sentinel said: "Television's newest warrior woman possesses skills worthy of Catwoman, Xena, Emma Peel, and Wonder Woman."
 Howard Rosenberg said: "If pouty faces and sexy walks could destroy, the highly arresting Max would be wiping out the entire planet."
 However Joyce Millman said Max was "little more than lips and ass" and considered the series to be an expensive Britney Spears music video.
 People ran a negative review of the Pilot episode in October 2000, though in December they listed Alba's portrayal of Max as among the "breakthrough" performances of 2000.

 The first episode was behind only CSI: Crime Scene Investigation as the most watched new show of the week, albeit in a week with fewer new shows because of the presidential debate coverage.
 Fox chose to debut Dark Angel instead of airing the first presidential debate, a move which TV analyst Marc Berman praised, saying: "The people who watch the debates aren't the people who'll tune into Dark Angel anyway", though he predicted that the premiere's high ratings would not hold up as the show competed against more varied competition in subsequent weeks.
 It was the tenth most popular show overall that week, attracting 17.4 million viewers.
 The first season averaged 10.4 million viewers per episode, ranking number 59 for the 2000–01 season.
 Cameron said he did not know if the broadcast time change for the second season would have a positive or negative effect on the show's ratings, though R. D. Heldenfels of the Sun Journal noted the poor ratings of Friday night television, especially the low viewing rates among 18 to 24-year-olds, the age-group that Dark Angel was most popular with.
 The new time slot saw a ratings drop; for the second season Dark Angel averaged 6 million viewers, ranking number 114 for the 2001–02 season in the Nielsen ratings.
+On the review aggregator website Rotten Tomatoes, the first seasons holds a score of 65% based on 23 reviews, with a critics consensus stating: "Jessica Alba does a solid job as a post-apocalyptic heroine in Dark Angel, a sleek – if somewhat predictable – cyberpunk show.